valory-xyz/optimus/Merge_Readme.md

 - Ethereum Mainnet
 - Optimism
 - Base
-- Mode

 ### b.
 Fund Your Safe and Agent Addresses

 - **Safe Addresses**:
   - Deposit **ETH** and **USDC** into your Safe address on **Ethereum Mainnet**.
 - **Agent Addresses**:
-  - Deposit **ETH** into your agent addresses on all networks (Ethereum Mainnet, Optimism, Base, Mode) to cover gas fees.
+  - Deposit **ETH** into your agent addresses on all networks (Ethereum Mainnet, Optimism, Base) to cover gas fees.

 ### c.
 Obtain API Keys